wsjk/Capstone_1/README.md

 The JSON and non-JSON data columns were separated and saved into individual csv files to facilitate the process of handling JSON data.
 The columns with nested JSON data: `genres`, `keywords`, `production_companies`, `production_countries`, `spoken_languages`.
 Each column of JSON data was flattened and combined with the same \[`movie_id`, `title`\] multi-level index.

 Although there were no null values present in the data, there were numerous cases where a movie had $0 in budget and revenue, as well as 0 minutes runtime.
 A web scraper (see `movie_scraper.py`) was developed in Python to obtain data from searching the database in www.the-numbers.com.
 The search results contained links for a movie webpage that contained budget, revenue, and runtime data.
 The budget was referred to as *Production Budget*, runtime was referred to as *Running Time*, and the revenue was determined by taking the max value of Domestic, International, and Worldwide Box Office revenue due to the possibility that some movies only had Domestic or International revenue data.
-In some cases, the movie title from TMDB did not match the database in www.the-numbers.com and IMDB was cross referenced to find other possible titles.
-As this process was highly labor intensive, alternative titles were found for only a handful of movies as the dataset was already a significant sample of the movie population.
+In some cases, the movie title from TMDB did not match the database in www.the-numbers.com and IMDB was used as a reference for possible alternate titles for these films.
+This process became tedious and highly labor intensive.
+Thus, only a handful of movies were manually corrected via alternative titles as this subset of films represented a small fraction of the dataset.
 For movies that returned several results from a title search, the correct result was determined based on release date.
-It was observed that movies with the same title would not be released within several years of each other.
+It is assumed that movies with the same title would not be released within several years of each other.
 If the scraper was unable to find budget, revenue, and/or runtime information on the website; the movie was deleted from the dataset.
 Out of 5000 movies in the original dataset, 4357 remained after cleaning process.

 # Exploring the Data
-There are several variables that go into the making of a movie and influence its success.
-The focus of analysis so far has been on variables that can be fixed prior to film production and prior to a major financial commitment.
-When a movie is pitched to studios and other financiers, several variables can be defined such as the director, lead actors, writer, release date, and proposed budget.
+Out of all the variables that affect the making of a movie and influence its success, the analysis is focused specifically on variables that can be fixed prior to film production -- and prior to a major financial commitment.
+When a movie is pitched to studios, and other financiers, several variables can be defined such as the director, lead actors, writer, release date, and proposed budget.

 Exploring the data led to some interesting discoveries regarding net revenue and net revenue percentage.
-The net revenue is calculated by subtracing the production budget from the worldwide box office revenue.
+The net revenue is the difference between production budget and worldwide box office revenue.
 The net revenue percentage is calculated by dividing the net revenue by the production budget.

 `net revenue = budget - revenue`

 `net revenue percentage = (budget - revenue) / budget`

 The dataset is split into two main categories: `hits` and `flops`.
 Any movie that produces a positive net revenue was considered a `hit` movie.
 The remaining films who failed to break even are considered `flops`.
-The goal of this project is to be able to predict whether a movie is a `hit` or a `flop` based on the features that would be defined at the pitching stage of a film.
+The goal of this project is to be able to predict whether a movie is a `hit` or a `flop` based on the features that could be defined at the pitching stage of a film.

 The exploratory analyses conducted on the data can be found in the following notebooks:
 * [Analysis of Lead_Actor Influence](https://github.com/wsjk/Capstone_1/tree/master/notebooks/statistical_analysis_actors.ipynb)